Health Care Bill Sharing

 Medical Bill Sharing Memberships generally do not cover pre-existing conditions

-The person’s medical issue might clear up or at least be minimized so that when the bills are shared they are minimized.
-On top of that many people with pre-existing conditions will simply choose to sign up with health insurance.
+Many people with pre-existing conditions will simply choose to sign up with health insurance.
 These dynamics mean that the people who join are, on average, probably healthier.
 This means lower membership fees for these organizations as compared to health insurance.

 Medical Bill Sharing Memberships generally do not cover preventive care